weihonglwh/SC1015-Titanic-Analysis/README.md

 - Upscale the amount of data entries to balance the number of entries with survivors and casualties.
 > **Reason**: To reduce FNR since most entries are casualties.
 - Re-create decision tree model with upscaled data
+- Plot results (accuracy, TPR, TNR, FPR, FNR) on confusion matrix for both train and test
 - Export OneHotEncoded and upscaled machine learning data to [`machine-learning-data-ohe-upscaled.csv`](https://github.com/weihonglwh/SC1015-Titanic-Analysis/blob/master/datasets/machine-learning-data-ohe-upscaled.csv)

 ## Random Forest 🎲🌲